-This condition would have been satisfied, prior to final plat approval.
+This condition was satisfied prior to final plat approval.
 The SWM concept approval letter indicates that the 100-year floodplain was reviewed by DPIE under FPS 860148, and a new floodplain easement is required during fine grading review, prior to issuance of permits for this property.